Skip to main content

 Claude caught an integration point I hadn’t mentioned.
 I redirected before any code was written.
 Plan mode costs nothing and consistently saves hours.

-Principle 4: Two gates, not one
+Principle 4: Two Gates, Not One

 Gate 1 is automated.
 A bash script: type checks, linting, tests.
 30 seconds.
 Catches ~60% of errors.